Asslerigg History, Family Crest & Coats of Arms

 Asslerigg Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Asslerigg has appeared include Haselrigg, Haselrigge, Hasselrigg, Hasselrigge, Haslerigg, Haslerigge, Hazelrigg, Hazelrigge, Hazellrigg, Hazlerigg, Hazlerigge, Hazelrig and many more.

 Early Notables of the Asslerigg family (pre 1700)

-More information is included under the topic Early Asslerigg Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Asslerigg Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Asslerigg family